mmuratarat/mmuratarat.github.io/_posts/2019-02-10-some-basic-activation-functions.md

 f^{\prime} (0) = \lim_{x \rightarrow 0^{+}} \frac{0+\Delta x - 0}{\Delta x} = 1.
 $$

-The left- and right-hand limits are not equal at $x=0$; hence, the derivstive of ReLU function at $x=0$ is not defined.
+The left- and right-hand limits are not equal at $x=0$; hence, the derivative of ReLU function at $x=0$ is not defined.

 {% highlight python %}
 import numpy as np